mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 2. Quality check

-For nanopore data we will use two softwares to check the quality.
-Already known FastQC and [NanoPlot](https://github.com/wdecoster/NanoPlot).
-The first line splits your samples to separate folders.
-For Nanoplot you need to activate conda environment.
+For nanopore data we will use two softwares to check the quality, already known FastQC and [NanoPlot](https://github.com/wdecoster/NanoPlot).
+The first command puts your samples to separate folders.

 ```
 for file in *.fastq; do folder_name="${file%.fastq}"; mkdir -p "$folder_name"; mv "$file" "$folder_name"; done